HomeBiogas 2021 Impact & ESG Report

 An off-grid toilet is a sanitation system that doesn’t depend on public utilities, so it’s not connected to any centralized sewer, piped-in water, or outside electricity.
 Some people might think of it as an old and uncomfortable waste management system, but that’s not necessarily the case.
+There are now Eco-friendly toilets that converts waste into clean energy, promoting sustainability and hygiene.

 It’s estimated that 2.4 billion people worldwide don’t have access to safely managed sanitation, so organizations and private companies have developed sophisticated, sustainable alternatives to solve a global problem.
 Off-grid toilets have evolved into smart systems that are easy to use and make an excellent solution for any mobile or off-grid life situation.